top of page

 How Fasting Naturally Boosts NAD+ Levels?

 The connection between fasting and increased NAD+ production represents one of the most elegant demonstrations of how our bodies respond to nutritional stress.
-When you stop eating for specific periods, your cells undergo a remarkable metabolic shift that directly enhances NAD+ biosynthesis.
+When we stop eating for specific periods, our cells undergo a remarkable metabolic shift that directly enhances NAD+ biosynthesis.

 Research demonstrates that just 24 hours of fasting can significantly increase both NAD+ levels and NAD+/NADH ratios in liver tissue.
 This occurs through several interconnected mechanisms: